nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/20-adding-removing-finding.md

     Insert object before index.
 ```

-You can also call help on `list.insert`.
+You can also call help on `names.insert`.
 Because `names` is already of type `list`, it achieves the same result.

 ##### `my_list.extend(other_list)` adds all the contents of `other_list` to `my_list`